 Someone once said “movement is life”.
-They might have said that about me: Movement has always been my passion – as a teenager I was a competitive swimmer, was a passionate horse rider, played tennis, danced and was seriously into running, cycling and athletics.
+They might have said that about me: Movement has always been my passion – as a teenager I was a competitive swimmer, enjoyed horse riding, tennis, dancing (from ballet to “jazz dancing” – dressed in shiny leotards that made me look like a dressed-up sausage.
+1980s fashion…).
+I was also seriously into running, cycling and athletics.
 Then I developed health issues: back pain, knee problems, cancer and osteoporosis.
 Movement became even more important although I suddenly had to find different ways to move.

 So after a career as a university lecturer and journalist, I qualified as a Pilates teacher with the Pilates Foundation® in 2008.
 I realised quickly that this was just the beginning of a journey to teach movement classes for well-being, rehabilitation and fitness.
 I subsequently qualified as a Yoga teacher with the British Wheel of Yoga® and as a gym instructor.
 To support rehabilitation, I trained as a Garuda® chair teacher and in Bones for Life® (movement designed for osteoporosis), qualified for GP referral in physical activity and weight management for obese and diabetic patients and in management for lower back pain.
 As a breast cancer survivor I am experienced in working with anyone undergoing cancer treatment and developed a movement system suitable for those affected by lymphoedema and chronic illnesses.
 My interest in somatics and body-mind movement, led me to qualify as a Feldenkrais practitioner and also as a somatic movement educator with Body Mind Centering®.
 My teaching draws on these different influences and I would describe my classes as fusion classes.